videolan/vlc/doc/clock.md

 those clock is master, the other are slaves.

-The main clock is the part managing the selection of the clocks and it will derivate the main timings from the system clock *(the monotonic clock)* and will provide those timings to the rest of VLC, including outputs, modules and interfaces.
+The main clock is the part managing the selection of the clocks and it will derive the main timings from the system clock *(the monotonic clock)* and will provide those timings to the rest of VLC, including outputs, modules and interfaces.